LukasMorgenthal/PIML-PyScrew-Benchmarks/README.md

 │   └── screw_data_s02-v2_identival-to-v1.pkl (must be transfered into this file)
 │
 ├── ConvTran/
-│   └── External repository (see instructions)
+│   └── External repository (must be inserted, see instructions) │
-│
 ├── Time-Series-Library/
-│   └── External repository (see instructions)
+│   └── External repository (must be inserted, see instructions) │
-│
 ├── UniShape/
-│   └── External repository (see instructions)
+│   └── External repository (must be inserted, see instructions) │
-│
 ├── ConvTran.ipynb
 │   └── ConvTran experiment